A view looking up at Dunluce Castle from the rocks below.

 7. Hillsborough Castle

-Originally completed in the 1790s, Hillsborough Castle (currently closed for refurbishment until July 2018)is now a working royal palace, the official residence of the royal family when they are in Northern Ireland, and the base for the Secretary of State.
+Originally completed in the 1790s, Hillsborough Castle is now a working royal palace, the official residence of the royal family when they are in Northern Ireland, and the base for the Secretary of State.
 A tour guides you through the elegant state rooms, the majestic throne room and graceful drawing room, and reveals stories of its fascinating history.
 The glorious gardens are open all year.

 Castle tours available on selected dates March – September.
 Private group guided tours can be arranged throughout the year.